plotly/dash-core-components/CONTRIBUTING.md

 DASH_TEST_CHROMEPATH=/bin/google-chrome-beta DASH_TEST_PROCESSES=1 python -m unittest -v test.test_integration.Tests.test_inputs
 ```

-## Publishing New Components
+## Publishing New Components/Features

 For now, multiple steps are necessary for publishing to NPM and PyPi,
 respectively.
 TODO:
 [#5](https://github.com/plotly/dash-components-archetype/issues/5) will roll up
-publishing steps into one workflow
+publishing steps into one workflow.

 1. Create a pull request and tag the Plotly team (`@plotly/dash`) as well as an appropriate reviewer (frequent [contributors][] are a safe bet).
 2. After a review has been done and your changes have been approved, create a prerelease and comment in the PR.
 Version numbers should follow [semantic versioning][].
 To create a prerelease:
     * Add `rc1` to `version.py` (`./dash_html_components/version.py`) e.g. `0.13.0rc1`
     * Add `-rc1` to `package.json` e.g. `0.13.0-rc1`
     * Update the `unpkg` link in `./dash_html_components/__init__.py`, replacing `__version__` with your release candidate (e.g. `"0.13.0-rc1"`)
     * Run `npm run publish-all`.
         - If needed, ask @chriddyp to get NPM / PyPi package publishing access.
         - If the `publish-all` script fails on the `twine` command, try running
             ```sh